 Also known as Ashtanga Vinyasa yoga, it is both physically and mentally demanding.
 When practiced correctly it suits yoga students who want to sweat-it-out on the mat whilst taking-on a deep, thoughtful practice.

-What is Ashtanga yoga?
+What is Ashtanga?

 Founded by K. Pattabhi Jois, the Ashtanga Yoga Research Institute (AYRI) in Mysore, India, became the birthplace of Ashtanga yoga.
 Since then, teachers and enthusiasts have travelled to Mysore from all corners of the globe to learn Jois’s method, subsequently welcoming the benefits and spreading the work of Jois through their own teaching.